Higgs Field

 Prediction 6 — Combinatorial and hydrodynamic SM spectra agree.
 The combinatorial (preon braid) and hydrodynamic (substrate vortex complex) descriptions of stable fermions will produce the same CPT invariants.
 If a future version of either framework admits a stable configuration not present in the other, at least one of the frameworks is incomplete.
 Tested so far: the full SU(3)_c \times U(1)_{em} fermionic content; the three-fold junction stability; the \pm 2/3, \pm 1/3 electric charges; the chirality double cover.
 Untested: generation structure (both frameworks point to the same missing ingredient — extra strands / inter-sheet penetration).

 Open work: Deriving the Yukawa hierarchy quantitatively from boundary topology cross-sections.
 This requires computing the effective chirality-coupling area for each fermion type — a problem that is well-posed but computationally demanding.
-Two additional open items: (1) deriving v = 246 GeV from the dc1/dag free energy landscape (this would make v a prediction and add m_W, m_Z to the zero-parameter chain via SC5 extended); (2) deriving the Higgs self-coupling \lambda from the chirality saturation dynamics (this would predict m_H).
+Two additional open items: (1) completing the derivation of v = 246 GeV — now near-derived in closed form, v = \sqrt{8\pi\,m_\text{eff}^2 c^4\,\nu} = 246.1 GeV (0.06%), with the geometric prefactor accounted for (8\pi = 2\times 4\pi_\text{SC2}, Gauss self-consistency \times radiation-EOS weight of the massless Goldstones) and only the quadrature law — why v^2 \propto \nu, the statistical independence of the \nu chirality fluctuations — left to derive from the dc1 free energy landscape; closing it makes v a prediction and adds m_W, m_Z to the zero-parameter chain via SC5 extended; (2) deriving the Higgs self-coupling \lambda from the chirality saturation dynamics (this would predict m_H; a weaker breadcrumb already suggests \lambda \approx \tfrac18 from m_H/v \approx \tfrac12).
 Both require the substrate’s chirality ordering thermodynamics, which operates at the E_\text{core} \sim TeV scale identified by the Weinberg angle running.

 Scorecard